johnttaylor/pim/projects/Examples/TShell/README.md

    i.
 Return an error code if one or more arguments are _bad_ and optionally
       generate error messages
 2. Do the command action(s)
    i.
-Return an error code if an error occurred while executing the action logic
+Return an error code if an error occurred and optionally generate error
-      and optionally generate error messages
+      messages
 3. Return the `Command::eSUCCESS` on successfully completion of the command

 The TShell framework itself does not provide support for parsing the raw command